henrymoss/COLING2018/README.md

 For Reuters and Brown corpora use Python's NLTK package (see relevant script)

-The set-up for the LSTM is significantly more complicated and so is stored at https://github.com/apmoore1/Bella (including instructions for obtaining data and word embeddings).
+The set-up for the LSTM is significantly more complicated and so extra information for running that experiment is included in  non-interactive/LSTM folder (including instructions for obtaining data).